fyfirman/eko-docs/src/content/docs/architecture/hook-system.md

 ## Understanding Hooks

 When Eko executes a workflow, it moves through a series of well-defined points where hooks can intercept and influence the execution.
-These points include workflow start/end, subtask transitions, tool selection, and error handling.
+These points include workflow start/end, subtask transitions, tool selection.

 ```typescript
 const result = await eko.executeWorkflow(workflow, {